apache/nuttx/arch/README.txt

 Architecture-Specific Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+The NuttX configuration consists of:

+o Processor architecture specific files.
+These are the files contained in the arch/<arch-name>/ directory discussed in this README.

+o Chip/SoC specific files.
+Each processor processor architecture is embedded in chip or System-on-a-Chip (SoC) architecture.
+The full chip architecture includes the processor architecture plus chip-specific interrupt logic, general purpose I/O (GIO) logic, and specialized, internal peripherals (such as UARTs, USB, etc.).

+  These chip-specific files are contained within chip-specific sub-directories in the arch/<arch-name>/ directory and are selected via the CONFIG_ARCH_name selection

+o Board specific files.
+In order to be usable, the chip must be contained in a board environment.
+The board configuration defines additional properties of the board including such things as peripheral LEDs, external peripherals (such as network, USB, etc.).

+  These board-specific configuration files can be found in the configs/<board-name>/ sub-directories.

-The file include/nuttx/arch.h identifies all of the APIs that must be provided by the architecture specific logic.
+This README will address the processor architecture specific files that are contained in the arch/<arch-name>/ directory.
+The file include/nuttx/arch.h identifies all of the APIs that must be provided by this architecture specific logic.
 (It also includes arch/<arch-name>/arch.h as described below).

 Directory Structure